Bocchio01/Website_Bocchio/content/en/article/2021/gorlu-the-printer.md

   [
-    'A nice little CNC plotter for printing images or text.<br>', 'Made with Arduino, some components from an old PC and a pair of wooden blocks, this little plotter <b>was able to surprse even me with its drawing accuracy.</b>', 'Easy to make, during the article you will find all the source code (Python and C++) and many usefull document to do it by yourself.', ]
+    'A nice little CNC plotter for printing images or text.<br>', 'Made with Arduino, some components from an old PC and a pair of wooden blocks, this little plotter <b>was able to surprse even me with its drawing accuracy.</b>', 'Easy to make, inside the article you will find all the source code (Python and C++) and many useful document to do it by yourself.', ]
 img:
   src: /v1635033169/Articoli/Gorlu%20la%20stampante/Gorlu.jpg